-Procedure Comments

-Resolving the conflict in favor of the

-account beneficiaries.

-Compliance with self-dealing

-restrictions in ERISA, Internal

-Revenue Code, and state laws.

-Obtaining independent, reasoned legal

-opinions.

-Asset Management

-Objective: Assess the DD's policies and controls related to asset management products and

-activities.

-1. Determine that the board of directors,

-fiduciary/trust committee, or related

-subcommittee has approved general

-investment and administrative guidelines

-for all significant holdings in the trust

-function: (If the Personal Trust or the

-Employee Benefit Module is completed,

-document procedures in the reference

-module.)

-2. Review internal and external investment

-research methods and evaluate

-management's due diligence in selecting

-assets for purchase.

-3. Determine if the criteria for including or

-excluding assets from the approved list of

-investments is appropriate.

-4. Assess the process for retaining or selling

-assets that do not meet established

-investment criteria.

-5. Review methods for developing investment

-strategies and determine that such strategies

-are consistently applied.

-Retirement Accounts

-Objective: Assess the DD's policies and controls related to Retirement Account products and

-activities. related to Remement Account products and

-Does the DD serve in a fiduciary capacity for

-retirement plans?
-If so, does the plan

-comply with the ERISA fiduciary

-requirements described in this section?

-requirements described in this section:

-Refer to Chapter 5 of the FDIC Trust

-Examination Manual for additional

-examination considerations.
+Procedure Comments Resolving the conflict in favor of the account beneficiaries.
+Compliance with self-dealing restrictions in ERISA, Internal Revenue Code, and state laws.
+Obtaining independent, reasoned legal opinions.
+Asset Management Objective: Assess the DD's policies and controls activities. s related to asset management products and 1.
+Determine that the board of directors, fiduciary/trust committee, or related subcommittee has approved general investment and administrative guidelines for all significant holdings in the trust function: (If the Personal Trust or the Employee Benefit Module is completed, document procedures in the reference module.)
+2. Review internal and external investment research methods and evaluate management's due diligence in selecting assets for purchase.
+3. Determine if the criteria for including or excluding assets from the approved list of investments is appropriate.
+4. Assess the process for retaining or selling assets that do not meet established investment criteria.
+5. Review methods for developing investment strategies and determine that such strategies are consistently applied.
+Retirement Accounts Objective: Assess the DD's policies and controls related to Retirement Account products and activities.
+1. Does the DD serve in a fiduciary capacity for retirement plans?
+If so, does the plan comply with the ERISA fiduciary requirements described in this section?
+Refer to Chapter 5 of the FDIC Trust Examination Manual for additional examination considerations.